 This is a remarkable achievement for a “small boy from Elmina”, but well deserved.
-It is a two year assignment and the scope includes about 50 hospitals and nearly 1000 health clinics in Ghana.
+It is a three year assignment and the scope includes about 50 hospitals and nearly 1000 health clinics in Ghana.

 Rudolph has been with Tomorrow’s Stars since the beginning.
 He has been our “Pioneer” at each stage as he moves along the path to “Become His Dream”

 He was the first Tomorrow’s Stars student to go to Edinaman High School.
 TStars met resistance on our decision that all scholarship students would attend local Edinaman.
 Rudolph set the example and cleared the path for well over 100 students.

 First student to Pay It Forward helping teach and tutor at Christ Cares School after HS graduation.
 He is a role model for all our scholars and PIFs.

 First student to enter University on Tomorrow’s Stars scholarship.
 Attended Kwami Nkrumah University of Science and Technology (KNUST), majoring in Herbal Medicine.

 Performed a year National Service after graduation, serving at Health For All Clinic serving about 15 villages in the Eastern Region of Ghana.

 Got a job as a medical doctor specializing in herbal medicine at a clinic.
 Worked there for 4 years before the appointment and other opportunities were offered to move on to more responsibility.
 He has an excellent reference there and is welcome back at any time.